Unitarian Universalism and LGBTQ+ Issues: History & Facts

 We are one of the few religions that ordains openly LGBTQ+ people, and the Unitarian Universalist Association (UUA) also provides assistance in their settlement.
 Our LGBTQ+ clergy (who are permitted to partner or marry) participate fully in our faith community as pastors in some of our largest congregations.

 Unitarian Universalism is proud to perform commitment ceremonies and marriages for couples regardless of gender, and has publicly supported this practice since 1984.
 The UUA actively encourages member congregations to work for marriage equality in their communities, and leaders continuously advocate for marriage equality on a national level.

-Resolutions and actions on immediate witness have been passed at General Assembly on many secular LGBT issues, including discrimination, AIDS, the military, sexual education in public schools, marriage equality, and the employment non-discrimination act.
+Resolutions and actions on immediate witness have been passed at General Assembly on many secular LGBTQ+ issues, including discrimination, AIDS, the military, sexual education in public schools, marriage equality, and the employment non-discrimination act.

-The denomination has had sexuality education inclusive of issues of sexual orientation since 1971 and adult curriculum on LGBT issues since 1972.
+The denomination has had sexuality education inclusive of issues of sexual orientation since 1971 and adult curriculum on LGBTQ+ issues since 1972.
 The UUA also expects all ministers to show ministerial competency in the area of human sexuality before being approved for ordination.

 We have an affinity group that currently meets as called.